 a) I think Jesus was a real person who provoked all sorts of creatively shaped stories about him.

 b) I think he spoke and acted in disconcerting ways that reflected his vision of the subversive nearness of God’s reign—already dawning in his words and actions, but soon to arrive universally.
-(And I think what did arrive soon afterwards was something beyond the exact terms of his original vision.)
+(But note: I think what did arrive soon afterwards was something beyond the exact terms of his original vision—more about that below.)

 c) I think he was executed because his words and actions seemed politically disruptive.

 d) I think that his first followers discovered that even execution couldn’t keep him from animating their life in God in new and startling ways, and that some honestly reported actually seeing and meeting him in ways they found difficult to describe.

 I think all these things about Jesus and his first followers.
 I think they’re probably true, historically speaking.
 And it matters to me.
 I’m not sure exactly why it matters, or how much it matters, but it matters.
 If my opinions about Jesus changed, I don’t know how that might change my faith in the God I take to be present now—maybe not that much, but I really don’t know, since that’s not where I am right now.